liliansh/Webbitz-Test/README.md

 Note:
-this is a java code, I have worked 8 months as javascript developer, but I don't know selenium with javascript, and I don't have enough time.
+1. this is a java code, I have worked 8 months as javascript developer, but I don't know selenium with javascript, and I don't have enough time.
 I'm going to learn selenium with javascript in few days.

+2. line 17 in the code => we can increase the number of ml seconds if it takes more time to download the page.